GANNoiseRemover/NoiseFilter/docs/img/UseCaseAndDescription.md

   1. Captured audio signal is processed by deployed AI model.
   2. Noise reduction and amplification are applied.
-  3. Processed clean audio is transmitted to the speaker.
+  3. Processed clean audio is transmitted to the headphones.
   4. User hears improved audio output.

 **Alternative Flows / Extensions:**